MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 <!-- ------------------------------ -->
 ###### Mixed Reality Feature Tool (MRFT)

 The **Mixed Reality Feature Tool (MRTK)** is a new way for developers to discover, update, and add Mixed Reality feature packages into Unity projects.
 You can search packages by name or category, see their dependencies, and even view proposed changes to your projects manifest file before importing.
-If you've never worked with a manifest file before, it's a JSON file containing all your projects packages.
+A manifest file is a JSON file containing all your project's packages.
 Once you've validated the packages you want, the Mixed Reality Feature tool will download them into the project of your choice.

 <!-- ------------------------------ -->